 Sprinkle pork loin with salt and pepper.
 Sear pork loin in 1 tbsp of olive oil for 3-5 minutes, or until dark golden sear develops.

-Place pork lion on foil lined sheet pan, and bake until internal temperature at thickest part of meat reads 150-165 degrees internally.
+Place pork loin on foil lined sheet pan, and bake until internal temperature at thickest part of meat reads 150-165 degrees internally.